AI Legal Content Marketing – Where Do Human Writers Stand?

 Create pages that focus on your services.
 In addition to “Car Accident Attorney,” produce “Truck Accident Lawyer” and “Motorcycle Accident Attorney.”
 Instead of having only a “Slip and Fall Lawyer” page, turn it into a sub-category of a premises liability page.
 Then add sub-practice area pages like “Negligent Security” for “Occupational Falls.”

 Whether you have a personal injury practice or a criminal defense law firm, sub-pages can expand on your services and increase your Google rankings.
-The latest search engine optimization (SEO) algorithm from Google depends on the following factors:
+The Google algo depends on the following factors:

 • Keywords and keyword phrases that appear organically in the text